Why now is the best time to be working in semiconductors

 Experts in electrical engineering are likely to have their pick of roles over the next few years, as opportunities in the semiconductor industry enable them to work with life-changing products.
 Whether it is the early detection of cancer or the first road-legal self driving cars, semiconductor organisations are currently creating chips which revolutionise day-to-day living.

 There is a particular need for people who understand this technology and can communicate its benefits to the various sectors that rely upon these innovations.
 Commercially focused positions like Account Managers, Field Application Engineers and Product Marketing Engineers are already in demand.
 As semiconductors continue to grow into new markets, these roles will be vital to organisations.
 To work in semiconductors today is to work within an industry which is the driving force of many others.
+So should you get a job in the semiconductors industry?
+In short - without a doubt.
 The opportunities are limitless.